 All Men are Created Equal

 If you find yourself in the city of Brotherly Love, visit the beautiful, historic building that houses the Union League of Philadelphia.
-There, you will discover Civil War-era collections that reflect its founding mission: to support the policies of President Abraham Lincoln.
+There, you will discover Civil War-era collections that reflect the building's founding mission: to support the policies of President Abraham Lincoln.

 Follow in President Lincoln’s tracks as he traveled through York County to give one of the most iconic speeches in history — the Gettysburg Address.
 Steam Into History and the William H. Simpson #17, a faithful-replica locomotive of the period, whisk you along the rails and back in time to relive the experiences of this historic era.